mattmaynes2/aria/reports/research/03-SmartDevices.md

 ### Description

-The Honeywell VisionPro Thermostat is a regular programmable thermostat without any *smart* features other than it is able to be controlled through z-wave.
+The Honeywell VisionPro Thermostat is a smart programmable thermostat which can be controlled using the Z-Wave protocol.
+Unlike the Nest thermostat, the VisionPro does not include learning features.

 ### Technical Overview